Eternal Moonshine of the Simpson Mind: Cultural references

 The episode's title and the plot of Homer trying to erase an unpleasant memory refers to the film Eternal Sunshine of the Spotless Mind.
 Homer's life appears in the form of a YouTube video, which is a spoof of Noah Kalina's "Noah Takes a Photo of Himself Every Day for 6 Years", which features the like-titled piano music of Carly Comando's piece "Everyday" featured in the original video.
 Scrat, the squirrel from Ice Age, makes an appearance trying to catch an acorn off a tree, but is beaten and swatted away by Groundskeeper Willie.
 Krusty states that he was trying to do a "Don Rickles about Arabs" but it turned into a "Mel Gibson about Mexicans", referencing the incident when Gibson ranted and yelled anti-Semitic slurs, along with Rickles' history of making jokes about every race and religious group he can come up with but remaining funny and popular anyway.

-The memory of Homer's first kiss, which he destroys, is from the Season 15 episode, "The Way We Weren't".
+The memory of Homer's first kiss, which he destroys, is from the Season 15 episode "The Way We Weren't".

 The scene where Homer is standing on a bridge, ready to jump off, is a reference to the film It's a Wonderful Life.
 The scene where Moe tells Homer that he spits in his drinks, just before Homer drinks the "Forget-Me-Shot", copies a similar scene in the film Memento.
 The episode also vaguely references the film The Game at various points in the episode, especially during the scene when Homer attempts to take his own life.
 The music playing at the end of the episode is a version of "Day After Day" by Badfinger.
 When Chief Wiggum asks Homer if he knows who Jack the Ripper was, he answers Queen Victoria's personal doctor.
 In the chalkboard gag, Bart makes a reference to the hit Disney show Hannah Montana when he's writing "The Capital of Montana is not Hannah".

-The creature standing on the stern of the party boat at "The End?" is the rabbit from the film Donnie Darko.